 - 2.3.1.
 Power Plant.
-The spacecraft sub-systems are powered by a fusion reactor as detailed in table 1-1.
+The spacecraft sub-systems are powered by an Ancom Starheart III fusion engine.
 All spacecraft sub-systems are connected to the power plant by the main power pipe. - 2.3.2.
 Battery.
 The battery is connected the main power pipe and battery power pipe.
 The battery provides redundancy for the power plant for essential systems in the event of electrical power loss. - 2.3.3.
 Power Throttle.
 The power plant power output can be adjusted utilising the power throttle in the power management display.
 This gives a linear total power output request from 0 100%.